Copenhagen University Library: The library in the Trinitatis Complex

 In the first decades of the 17th century, Copenhagen experienced strong building activity under Christian IV, popularly referred to as the Builder King due to his many architectural projects.
 There were plans both for the construction of a university chapel and a new astronomical observatory to replace Tycho Brahe's Stjerneborg which had fallen into despair and been demolished after he had fallen out of favour and left the country.
 Ultimately the idea emerged to build one grand complex which was to hold both an observatory, a church and new premises for the university library.

 Construction of the new building, known as the Trinitatis Complex, started in 1637.
 First to be completed was the observatory at the top of what is today known as the Round Tower.
 The new university library, located above the church and accessible only by the Round Tower's spiral ramp, was taken into use in 1652.
 In 1656, the Trinitatis Church was completed as the last part of the new trinity of science, knowledge and faith.

 Up through the 17th century, the University Library grew significantly, both with the inclusion of the Royal Historiographers' archives and Peder Hansen Resen's book collection in 1685–87.
 After this, the University surpassed the Royal Library in size.

 In the Copenhagen Fire of 1728, the University Library was devastated and 30,000 volumes were lost to the flames.
-Only some materials which against the rules had been removed from the premises by students and professors were saved.
+Only some materials which against the rules had been removed from the premises by students and professors and were saved.
 After the fire the library was restored along with the rest of the Trinitatis Complex and steps were taken to build a new collection.
 In 1730, Árni Magnússon bequeathed his book and manuscript collection to the library.
 It included, most significantly, an extensive collection of Icelandic and other Nordic manuscripts which has since besome known as the Arnamagnæan Manuscript Collection after him.
 The library introduced loans in 1788.